Alone II: The Home Recordings of Rivers Cuomo

-Alone II: The Home Recordings of Rivers Cuomo is a compilation album by Weezer frontman Rivers Cuomo.
-It is Cuomo's second compilation of demos, after Alone: The Home Recordings of Rivers Cuomo, and includes material written for Weezer's unfinished album: Songs From the Black Hole.
-Alone II debuted at #2 on the Billboard Top Heatseekers chart with opening week sales of 6,000.
+Alone II: The Home Recordings of Rivers Cuomo is a compilation album by the Weezer songwriter Rivers Cuomo.
+It is Cuomo's second compilation of demos, after Alone: The Home Recordings of Rivers Cuomo, and includes material written for Weezer's unfinished album Songs From the Black Hole.
+Alone II debuted at #2 on the Billboard Top Heatseekers chart with first-week sales of 6,000.
 It was followed by Alone III: The Pinkerton Years (2011).